Skip to content

 4. Promotion (The Rite of Passage)

-Once a creation is deemed "Stable" (passes all verification) and is consecrated by the Magus via Sovereign Consent (25), it undergoes Assimilation.
+Once a creation is deemed "Stable" (passes all verification) and is consecrated by the Magus via Consent, it undergoes Assimilation.

 1. The Lock: The new logic is formally added to the system's federated lockfile.